ECHO Technology Guide

 From there, you will be prompted to download the app to your computer or smartphone.
 Downloading the app provides the best results.

 We ask that participants who have not previously joined an ECHO attend one of our virtual open houses.
 During the open house, you will have an opportunity to make sure you can connect to the virtual space.
+You will receive an email inviting you to an open house event after being accepted into the cohort.

 We will also go over some information on how to perform important functions.